QUICK TRAIL FACTS

 - Sights: views, Maritime Spruce-Fir and jack pine woodlands

 So, if you’re not feeling up to hiking the hill, or you feel like diving into the ocean after a sweaty hike, check out the short and easy shore trail.
-It’s about 0.25 miles if you go directly to the quiet beach of stones and sand.
+It’s about 0.25 miles if you go directly to a quiet beach of stones and sand.
 You’ll see the shore trail across the street from the parking area.
 It passes to the side of the cemetery.

 Directions: From Route 1, turn left onto Pigeon Hill Road for 4.5 miles.
 The parking area is across from an old cemetery.